seaneff/data-science-basics-2024/README.md

 ### Day 4: Visualizing and communicating about data
 -   Designing data visualizations
+-   Colors, labels, fonts, and more

+---

+### Day 5: Build an online portfolio
--   Hands on portfolio work
+-   Hands-on work designing your own data visualization
+-   Create a github repository to showcase your work
 -   Where and how to learn more

 ---